 For anyone that has read our blog over the past year, I don't post too often and focus more on the "behind the scenes" elements of the site, but lately I've learned a few basic things in the kitchen that I've noticed many people on the Internet question.
+A lot of people ask how many minutes to cook hard boiled eggs.
 So today I bring you instructions for cooking a perfect hard boiled egg.

 With so much to think about with how high the stove should be, how long the eggs should cook, there are a lot of opinions out there.
 There are no doubt different methods that will achieve boiling the egg, but you don't want an egg that is undercooked or overcooked.